The Top Four-Year College and the Top University in Each State

 Founded in 1874, Colorado College (CC) is a private liberal arts college located in Colorado Springs.
 The school currently offers 42 majors is fields such as anthropology, art, biology, Classics, education, and many others.

-CC employs a highly unconventional way of teaching and learning.
+Among other good colleges in Colorado, CC employs a highly unconventional way of teaching and learning.
 They call it the “block plan.”
 Instead of taking five or six classes simultaneously, as with most conventional learning plans, CC students take a single class for three weeks, complete it, and then move on to another class.
 Teachers only teach one class per block, so they can be fully committed to their students.
 This immersive environment promotes learning and long-term memory, rather than learning for the sake of testing.

 The 90-acre campus is located in the heart of Colorado Springs, but is surrounded by unspoiled beauty.
 If you hope to travel during your undergraduate career, CC has one of the best and most varied study abroad programs in the country.